dlzams/SVR-powerconsumption/README.md

 3. **Run the SVR Program:**
    - After importing the dataset, execute the SVR program to evaluate the model on power consumption data.

-Feel free to modify the instructions above for clarity and make sure to use easily understandable English.